-17 SEC.
-1.128. - ACCEPTANCE OR REJECTION OF VOLUNTARY EXPENDITURE18 CEILINGS.

-(a) Candidates for Assessor, City Attorney, District Attorney, Public Defender, Sheriff, Treasurer, the Board of Education of the San Francisco Unified School District or the Governing Board of the San Francisco Community College District may accept the applicable voluntary expenditure ceiling.
-Candidates for the Board of Supervisors or Mayor may not accept a voluntary expenditure ceiling.

-(b) To accept the applicable voluntary expenditure ceiling, a candidate must file a statement with the Ethics Commission accepting the applicable voluntary expenditure ceiling.

-1 The candidate shall file this statement no later than the deadline for filing nomination papers 2 with the Department of Elections.
-A candidate may not withdraw the statement accepting the 3 voluntary expenditure ceiling after filing the statement.
-A candidate may not file the statement 4 accepting the applicable voluntary expenditure ceiling if the Ethics Commission has lifted the 5 voluntary expenditure ceiling under Section 1.134 of this Chapter.

-6 (c) Within two business days of receiving a filed statement that at least one candidate has

-7 accepted the voluntary expenditure ceiling, the Ethics Commission shall post a notice on its website

-8 and send written notice by email to all other candidates running for the same City elective office and to

-9 any other person who has requested such notice.
-Thereafter, the The Ethics Commission shall

-10 maintain, on its website, a list of the candidates who have accepted the voluntary expenditure

-11 ceiling in the race.
-If the Ethics Commission has lifted a voluntary expenditure ceiling for a

-12 particular race under Section 1.134 of this Chapter, the Ethics Commission shall instead

-13 maintain a list of the candidates who have accepted, but are no longer subject to the voluntary

-14 expenditure ceiling in that race.

-- (d) A candidate who has accepted the applicable voluntary expenditure ceiling and makes qualified campaign expenditures in excess of the voluntary expenditure ceiling, at a time when the Ethics Commission has not lifted the applicable voluntary expenditure ceiling, is subject to the penalties in Section 1.170 for violation of this Chapter. - 19

 SEC.
+1.122. - SOLICITATION OR ACCEPTANCE OF CAMPAIGN CONTRIBUTIONS- LIMITATIONS.

+(a) DECLARATION OF INTENT REQUIRED.
+No candidate or candidate committee shall solicit or accept, or cause to be solicited or accepted, any contribution unless and until the candidate has filed a declaration of intention to become a candidate for a specific City elective office with the Department of Elections on a form prescribed by the Director of Elections.

+No person shall file a declaration of intention to become a candidate for more than one City elective office.

+- (b) USE OF CAMPAIGN FUNDS. - (1) GENERAL.
+Except as otherwise provided in this Chapter, funds in a candidate committee's campaign account may be used only on behalf of the candidacy for the office specified in the candidate's declaration of intention filed under Subsection (a) or for expenses associated with holding that office, provided that such expenditures are reasonably related to a legislative, governmental, or political purpose.
+Contributions Except as provided in Subsection(2), contributions solicited or accepted under this Section for one candidate shall not be expended for the candidacy of any other candidate for local, state or federal office, in support

+- (c) Within two business days of receiving a filed statement that at least one candidate has accepted the voluntary expenditure ceiling, the Ethics Commission shall post a notice on its website and send written notice by email to all other candidates running for the same City elective office and to any other person who has requested such notice.
+Thereafter, the The Ethics Commission shall maintain, on its website, a list of the candidates who have accepted the voluntary expenditure ceiling in the race.
+If the Ethics Commission has lifted a voluntary expenditure ceiling for a particular race under Section 1.134 of this Chapter, the Ethics Commission shall instead maintain a list of the candidates who have accepted, but are no longer subject to the voluntary expenditure ceiling in that race. - (d) A candidate who has accepted the applicable voluntary expenditure ceiling and makes qualified campaign expenditures in excess of the voluntary expenditure ceiling, at a time when the Ethics Commission has not lifted the applicable voluntary expenditure ceiling, is subject to the penalties in Section 1.170 for violation of this Chapter.
-1.134. - LIFTING OF VOLUNTARY EXPENDITURE CEILINGS;

-21 SUPPLEMENTAL REPORTING IN ELECTIONS FOR ASSESSOR, PUBLIC DEFENDER,

-- 22 CITY ATTORNEY, DISTRICT ATTORNEY, TREASURER, SHERIFF, THE BOARD OF - 23 EDUCATION OF THE SAN FRANCISCO UNIFIED SCHOOL DISTRICT, OR THE - 24 GOVERNING BOARD OF THE SAN FRANCISCO COMMUNITY COLLEGE DISTRICT. - 25
+SEC.
+1.134. - LIFTING OF VOLUNTARY EXPENDITURE CEILINGS; SUPPLEMENTAL REPORTING IN ELECTIONS FOR ASSESSOR, PUBLIC DEFENDER, CITY ATTORNEY, DISTRICT ATTORNEY, TREASURER, SHERIFF, THE BOARD OF EDUCATION OF THE SAN FRANCISCO UNIFIED SCHOOL DISTRICT, OR THE GOVERNING BOARD OF THE SAN FRANCISCO COMMUNITY COLLEGE DISTRICT.